Creator: Michael Clarke Duncan

 .
 He was also one of the few actors to play a major character in films based on both DC & Marvel properties, with his role as Kilowog in 2011's Green Lantern

 In July of 2012, Duncan suffered a heart attack and remained hospitalized for 7 weeks.
-On September 3, he succumbed and died from the damage caused by said heart attack, which never fully healed.
+On September 3rd, he succumbed to and died from the damage caused by said heart attack, which never fully healed.
 He was 54.

 - Badass: His characters tended to be this.

 - Badass Adorable: Though he rarely got to play this kind of character, the big fella was pretty much a huge, cuddly muscular teddy bear in Real Life.
 The opening quote of this page only emphasizes this further.

 - Badass Baritone

 - Boisterous Bruiser: His more heroic roles usually fell somewhere under this.